MarvinTeichmann/pyvision/tutorial/README.md

 python train.py configs/hello_world.json
 `

-Training from the created logdir can than be started using the command line interface:
+Training from the created logdir can than be started using the command line interface: `pv2 train <logdir>`

-`
-pv2 train <logdir>
-`

-In order to skip this step and start training immediately when the logdir is created use
+In order to start training immediately try using:

 ```
 python train.py configs/hello_world.json --train # or